HMagda/rock-paper-scissors/README.md

 # Rock-Paper-Scissors

 Rock-Paper-Scissors is a simple game implemented in JavaScript using TypeScript, and SCSS (CSS preprocessor).
-The game allows users to play against the computer by selecting one of the three options - rock, paper, or scissors.
-The game then displays the user's choice, the computer's choice, and the result of the game.
+The game allows users to play against the computer by selecting one of the three options - rock, paper, or scissors, and then the user's choice, the computer's choice, and the result of the game are displayed.
+The game's aesthetic incorporates the distinctive pixelated style of the Press Start 2P font, immersing players in a charmingly retro atmosphere.

 # Getting Started